datagrok-ai/public/packages/ODEs/README.md

 * `Bioreactor`
   * simulates the bioreactor [processes](https://doi.org/10.1074/jbc.RA117.000303)
   * illustrates the capability of modeling complex processes described by a large number of equations
+* `Pollution`
+  * describes a chemical reaction part of the air pollution [model](https://archimede.uniba.it/~testset/report/pollu.pdf) consisting of 25 reaction and 20 reacting compounds
+  * demonstrates the simulation of processes described by a stiff system of ODEs

 Datagrok's ODEs suite has tools for solving both [stiff](https://en.wikipedia.org/wiki/Stiff_equation) and non-stiff equations.
 It provides a [numerical solution](https://en.wikipedia.org/wiki/Numerical_methods_for_ordinary_differential_equations).